 In the 2013 edition, KiradechAphibarnratfrom Thailand won the championship.
 It was his first European Tour title where he won by one stroke against Edoardo Molinari.
 He became the fourth golfer from Thailand to win on the European Tourwhile 18-year old Korean Seung-yul Noh won the Maybank Malaysian Open in 2010 and became the youngest golfer to clinch a European Tour title.

-For 2014, the KLGCC will be hosting this tournament for the fourth time having been playing the role since 2010.
+For 2014, the KLGCC hosted this tournament for the fourth time having been playing the role since 2010.
 The Maybank Malaysian Open was held at other prestigious golf clubs around the Klang Valley with the Royal Selangor Golf Club having hosted the most times between 1962 and 1982 and several other times after that.
 Meanwhile, other venues that have been used previously include The Mines Resort and Golf Club, the Saujana Golf and Country Club, Templer’s Park and the Kota Permai Golf Club.